-Upon recommendation of the Office of Admissions, high school students who have been admitted to IUPUI may be considered for admission into the Kelley School of Business as freshmen if they rank in the top 25 percent of their high school graduating class and have re-centered SAT I math and verbal (critical reading) scores over 1100 (ACT composite scores of 24 or above).
+Upon recommendation of the Office of Admissions, high school students who have been admitted to IUPUI may be considered for admission into the Kelley School of Business as freshmen if they rank in the top 25 percent of their high school graduating class and have re-centered SAT I scores over 1010 (ACT composite scores of 22 or above).
 If these students are admitted to the Kelley School of Business, they are dually admitted to both the School of Business and University College.
 Students will retain early admission status as long as they are making satisfactory progress in their academic program, including business prerequisite courses.
 This option offers students special access to Kelley School of Business advisors and opportunities for early involvement in Kelley School of Business organizations and activities.